10 Toughest Vehicles in the World Currently in Production

 Dubbed the indestructible, uncompromising, unbreakable – the Toyota Hilux is one of world’s sturdiest vehicles.
 Pretty much any Hilux is your best bet for long-serving compact pickup.
 They don’t offer them in the States (Tacoma takes care of that in the US), but they can always be ordered for some extra cash.
 You probably won’t regret doing just that if you intend to put your truck through its paces on the regular basis.
 They come in abundance of diesel and petrol options, and 2016 year models are next-gen. What else could one wish from a truck?

 7. Mitsubishi Pajero

-Pajero or Montero, depending on the market – Japanese mid-size SUV still goes as one of the toughest vehicles that can take abundance of abuse.
-Like Hilux, Pajero too is unavailable in the US ever since Montero was pulled from the market back in 2006.
+The Mitsubishi Pajero or Montero, depending on the market – this Japanese mid-size SUV still goes as one of the toughest vehicles that can take an abundance of abuse.
+Like the Hilux, the Pajero too is unavailable in the US ever since the Montero was pulled from the market back in 2006.
 This doesn’t mean it was a bad car.
-Pajero is still going strong across the globe, and next generation will provide plug-in hybrids to complement currently available diesel and petrol models.
+The Pajero is still going strong across the globe, and next generation will provide plug-in hybrids to complement currently available diesel and petrol models.

 6. Subaru Outback

 The Subaru Outback is one of those wagons that will serve you for years if you’ll have it.
 It will go with you through good and bad, through mud and rain, and all that with a smile – if car can have a smile, that is.
 There are very few Outback owners who had had bad experience with the car.
 Wagon is simply indestructible, and highly practical at the same time.
 Like any other Subaru, Outback too features mandatory all-wheel drive and either 2.5L 4-cylinder or 3.6L V6 engine.
 At least in the US it does.